Advertiser Disclosure

 As with most of the other POS systems on this list, Toast has many integrations with other business software as well as an open API.

 As mentioned, you can get your Toast POS hardware for free in exchange for a higher payment processing fee.
-Alternatively, you can purchase a hardware kit upfront for $1024 (basic countertop kit).
+Alternatively, you can purchase a hardware kit upfront.
 It’s also possible to source your hardware yourself (though Toast doesn’t recommend it).

 Toast uses Elo Touch i-Series 2.0 AiO touchscreen terminals with multiple size options.
-Toast also offers optional custom-built handheld tablets for waitstaff ($799, pictured above), self-service kiosks ($1339), as well as a custom-built kitchen display screen.
+Toast also offers optional custom-built handheld tablets for waitstaff, self-service kiosks, and custom-built kitchen display screens.

 Payment Processing Costs